maxxiimo/the-front-end-manifesto/slicing-and-dicing-mockups.md

 ### Step 9 - Adding Styles

 Like in the previous step we'll take it section by section, image by image, font by font, etc. First, I like to get the layout positioning out-of-the-way.
 Here we're mostly dealing with widths, margin and padding, and borders.
-With everything in its correct position this is what I have:

-!!!
-NEED AN IMAGE !!!

-Now I go from section to section, making each section look exactly like the mockup.
+Next, I go from section to section, making each section look exactly like the mockup.
 As I move along, and since all my font colors are defined in _define.sass, I begin to see patterns emerging and can consolidate and reorganize fonts into logical groups.

 For example, my font colors are looking like this: